What is a GPS Simulator, and why should I use it?

 A GPS simulator gives the developer a number of advantages.
 The most obvious is that of convenience – being able to replay raw RF satellite signals directly into GPS equipment in the confines of the lab or office, without having to venture outdoors, clearly makes testing easier.

-A GPS (or GNSS) Simulator outputs exactly the same type of radio signal as emitted by the satellites themselves.
+A GPS (or GNSS) simulator outputs exactly the same type of radio signal as emitted by the satellites themselves.
 The signals include all the information such as date and time that a GPS device would be able to convert if it was actually out in the real world.

-When a receiver is connected to a simulator it behaves exactly as if it were really outside, moving around as per the scenario that is being played into it.GPS simulation provides consistency.
+When a receiver is connected to a simulator it behaves exactly as if it were really outside, moving around as per the scenario that is being played into it.
 A newly developed device can be benchmarked if it is repeatedly subjected to an identical strength and quality of signal rather than the dynamic and constantly changing live broadcast from GPS satellites.

-There are three types of simulator: GPS engine simulators, RF signal Record/Replay simulators, and full constellation simulators.
+There are three types of simulator: GNSS engine simulators, RF signal Record/Replay simulators, and full constellation simulators.

 RF record/replay systems sample the RF signal from a live GPS/GLONASS/Galileo/BeiDou/QZSS antenna(s) at a very high rate and store this to a hard drive digitally.
 This data can then be replayed directly into the RF front end of a GPS/GLONASS/Galileo/BeiDou/QZSS engine, faithfully reproducing the original signal.

-Full Constellation SimulatorsFull constellation simulators generate all satellite signals from scratch.
+Full constellation simulators generate all satellite signals from scratch.
 This is combined with a user defined trajectory file to create an artificial GPS signal.
 This can be done in real time using dedicated (but expensive) hardware, or processed offline on a normal PC which then creates a data file which can be replayed using a more simple record/replay system.

 A traditional GPS simulator outputs signals created by a computer generated model.
 Whilst this certainly gives the tester repeatability, it isn't 'true to life' because the signals themselves do not offer live sky conditions found in the real world.

 This leaves developers with a quandary: live testing can be impractical, time consuming, and consequently expensive; whilst a GPS simulator is also expensive and may not actually provide the kind of fully realistic signal required.

-LabSat can record live sky signals with, if necessary, imperfections created by real world obstacles such as overhanging trees or bridges, and replay them on the bench; and in conjunction with SatGen software can also replay laboratory generated scenarios.
+LabSat can record live sky signals with, if necessary, imperfections created by real-world obstacles such as overhanging trees or bridges, and replay them on the bench; and in conjunction with SatGen software can also replay laboratory generated scenarios.